voxel51/platform-sdk/tests/README.md

 identified.
 After your analytic image passes local tests, it is ready for deployment to the Voxel51 Platform!

-> Note that you must restart the server for each test you run.
+Note that you must restart the server for each test you run.

 See the [examples folder](https://github.com/voxel51/platform-sdk/tree/develop/examples) for a pre-defined test analytic that you can build and deploy to the platform to get comfortable with the workflow.

-### Customizing the server
+## Customization

 You can configure the server by editing the `server/config.js` file and setting the constants there as desired.
 For example, you can customize the local